Figure 1: Map and elevation

 illumination by the edges of the Laser's collimated beam where

 additional distortion due to "beam wander" was evident.
-In our
+In

-prior 15 mile tests, it was noted that the edge of the beam produced by
+prior 15 mile tests, it was noted that the edge of the beam

 the telescope was extremely sharp, going from a percieved

-full-brightness to being invisible over a lateral distance of
+full-brightness to being invisible over a lateral distance

 just a few feet.